tarabentley2016/DSC-540/README.md

-DSC-540 Assignment 7 attachments include:
+DSC-540 Assignment 7 can be found above as "Assignment7.ipynb".
-  Assignment7.ipynb attached as located above.